 Visual regression tests, also called visual tests, are designed to catch changes in appearance.
 They work by capturing screenshots of every story and comparing them commit-to-commit to surface changes.
 It's perfect for verifying graphical elements like layout, color, size, and contrast.

 Storybook is a fantastic tool for visual regression testing because every story is essentially a test specification.
 Each time we write or update a story, we get a spec for free!

 There are several tools for visual regression testing.
-We recommend Chromatic, a free publishing service made by the Storybook maintainers that runs visual tests in parallelized cloud.
+We recommend Chromatic, a free publishing service made by the Storybook maintainers that runs visual tests in a lightning-fast cloud browser environment.
 It also allows us to publish Storybook online, as we saw in the previous chapter.

 Visual regression testing relies on comparing images of the newly rendered UI code to the baseline images.
 If a UI change is caught, we'll get notified.